davidkane9/testing/README.md

       → Will install 38 packages.
       → Will download 37 CRAN packages (10.03 MB).
       → Will download 1 package with unknown size.

-I *think* that the “1 package with unknow size” refers to `tidyverse/readr` but I don’t see any evidence that it is is ever downloaded or installed.

 Any ideas much appreciated!